 The first church of the Holy Spirit outside the town defensive walls of Szydłów was probably built in the second half of the 14th century.
 In 1368, King Casimir III the Great founded a Franciscan friary next to it with the consent of Pope Urban V. Probably in the first half of the 16th century, the friary was adapted into a hospital or a poorhouse for the poor and the elderly, which was related to the late-Gothic reconstruction of the entire complex.

 In 1630, the church of Holy Spirit and the hospital were destroyed by fire.
-Shortly thereafter they were rebuilt, as indicated by the information that in 1664 there were 12 poor people in the hospital.
-Around the middle of the 18th century the church and hospital were destroyed again by fire and rebuilt.
-The church was destroyed in the second half of the 19th century, while in the hospital building the refuge functioned until 1944, when it was destroyed during the war.
+Soon after, they had to be rebuilt, because in 1664 there were 12 poor people in the hospital.
+Around the middle of the 18th century, the church and especially the hospital were again destroyed by fire and rebuilt again in the second half of that century.
+Church of Holy Spirit probably fell into ruin in the second half of the 19th century, while the hospital building functioned as a poorhouse until 1944, when it was destroyed during the war.

 The hospital complex, in accordance with the medieval tradition, was located outside the town’s defensive walls.
 It was built of erratic, mortared limestones on the eastern side of Szydłów, opposite the Opatów Gate, about 120 meters from the market square.
 The complex of buildings consisted of a church and residential and hospital buildings.